Annual anthropology conference

 • The ANSA AGM is held at the AAS Annual Conference.
 During the AGM, the outgoing Executive reports on its activities, undertaken during the preceding year.
 Members in attendance discuss future activities that ANSA might undertake, and elections are held.
 The Executive and Committee are elected during the AGM.

 • Evening social and informal drinks.
-Buy your own drink & dinner, and participate in some games and casual gathering to get to know each other better before the conference kicks off properly tomorrow.
+Buy your own drink & dinner, and participate in some casual gathering to get to know each other better before the conference kicks off properly tomorrow.

 We look forward to welcoming you to the ANSA Pre-Conference Day.
 Please ensure you have indicated your attendance on conference registration - or if you missed ticking this box or will not be attending the AAS, please contact us at ansa.exec@gmail.com to save your place!
 Participation in the ANSA pre-conference workshop is free to ANSA Members.